walterxie/BioSci700/Assignment1/README.md

 ## 1. Multiple sequence alignment (MSA) application (6 points)

-In this section, we will practice using homologous sequences from different species to reconstruct evolutionary relationships.
-We will work with mitochondrial DNA from the following five species:
+In this section, we will practice creating a multiple sequence alignment (MSA) using homologous sequences from different species.
+Specifically, we will work with mitochondrial DNA from the following five species:

 * Homo sapiens (Human) NC_012920.1
 * Pan troglodytes (Chimpanzee) NC_001643.1